 - Relies on knowing historical costs – Since the cap rate calculation incorporates net operating income, which in turn requires knowing the property’s yearly expenses, it can be difficult to get an accurate estimate without the proper records.
 For mismanaged properties or even properties that have been owned by a single family for a long time, tracking down this information may not be possible.

-- Only accurate with steady income and expense costs – Like any estimate, cap rate can be thrown off by any outlying data points in terms of extra income or unexpected costs.
+- Only accurate with steady income and expense costs – Like any estimate, the cap rate can be thrown off by any outlying data points in terms of extra income or unexpected costs.
 Things like flooding damage can skew maintenance cost data for that year or unexpected seasonal business can drastically increase income, causing an inaccurate cap rate that may not actually be the typical amount year to year.

 What is Cash-on-Cash Return?

 The cash-on-cash return of an investment property is a measurement of its cash flow divided by the amount of capital you initially invested.
 This is usually calculated on the before-tax cash flow and is typically expressed as a percentage.

 Cash-on-cash returns are most accurate when calculated on the first year's expected cash flow.
 It becomes less accurate and less useful when used in future years because this calculation does not take into account the time value of money (the principle that your money today will be worthless in the future).

 Therefore, the cash-on-cash return is not a powerful measurement, but it makes for an easy and popular “quick check” on a property to compare it against other investments.
 For example, a property might give you a 7% cash return in the first year versus a 2.5% return on a bank CD.